Two theorems on point-flat incidences: Introduction

+An alternate, and perhaps more well known, formulation of Theorem \ref{th:sz-t} is that the number of incidences between sets of $n$ points and $m$ lines in real space is bounded above by $O(n^{2/3}m^{2/3} + m + n)$.
+These formulations are equivalent.

 The first result of this paper is an upper bound on $r$-rich $k$-flats, for $k>1$.
 In order to prove a nontrivial bound in this context, we need to place some restriction on the points or the flats.
 To illustrate this point, let $L$ be a set of planes that each contain a fixed line, and $P$ a set of $n$ points contained in the same line.
-Then, each plane of $L$ is $n$-rich.
+Then, each plane of $L$ is $r$-rich for all $r \leq n$.

-Several point-flat incidence bounds have been proved, using several different nondegeneracy conditions.
-Initial work on point-plane incidences was by Edelsbrunner, Guibas, and Sharir \cite{edelsbrunner1990complexity}, who considered point sets with no $3$ collinear, and also incidences between planes and vertices of their arrangement.
-Agarwal and Aronov \cite{agarwal1992counting} gave a tight bound on the number of incidences between vertices and flats of an arrangement of $k$-flats; this bound was generalized by the author, Purdy, and Smith \cite{lund2011bichromatic} to incidences between vertices of an arrangement of flats and a subset of the flats of the arrangement.
-Brass and Knauer \cite{brass2003counting}, as well as Apfelbaum and Sharir \cite{apfelbaum2007large}, considered incidences between points and flats such that the intersection of $t$ of the flats does not contain $s$ of the points.
+Several point-flat incidence bounds have been proved, using a variety of nondegeneracy conditions.
+Initial work on point-plane incidences was by Edelsbrunner, Guibas, and Sharir \cite{edelsbrunner1990complexity}, who considered point sets with no three collinear points, and also incidences between planes and vertices of their arrangement.
+Agarwal and Aronov \cite{agarwal1992counting} gave an asymptotically tight bound on the number of incidences between vertices and flats of an arrangement of $k$-flats; this bound was generalized by the author, Purdy, and Smith \cite{lund2011bichromatic} to incidences between vertices of an arrangement of flats and a subset of the flats of the arrangement.
+Brass and Knauer \cite{brass2003counting}, as well as Apfelbaum and Sharir \cite{apfelbaum2007large}, showed that a point-flat incidence graph with many edges must contain a large complete bipartite graph.
 Sharir and Solomon \cite{sharir2016incidences} obtain a stronger bound than that of Apfelbound and Sharir for point-plane incidences by adding the condition that the points are contained in an algebraic variety of bounded degree.